OpenIoTResearch/smart-fan/README.md

 6. Final Summary (Interview-Ready)

 The Smart Fan system demonstrates practical embedded systems design by combining temperature sensing, PWM motor control, relay-based power isolation, and inductive load protection.
 The design prioritizes safety, reliability, and clean firmware structure while allowing both automatic and manual control of the fan.

+“The design uses a PCB‑mount SPDT relay (Form C) with a 9 V DC coil (≈225 Ω, ≈0.36 W) and a 10 A contact rating at 24 VDC.
+The coil is driven from an Arduino digital output (conceptually via a transistor in real hardware).
+The relay’s COM contact is tied to the 9 V motor supply, the NO contact feeds the L293D motor driver VCC2, and the NC contact is left unconnected.
+The relay provides galvanic isolation and a master ON/OFF for the motor driver’s supply.”